-“The NextEra Energy board approved an updated dividend policy for beyond 2020.
+“The NextEra (NYSE: NEE) board approved an updated dividend policy for beyond 2020.
 It is expected to translate to a growth rate in dividends per share of roughly 10% per year through at least 2022.
-The growth is off the 2020 base expected to be $5.60 per share.”
+The growth is off the 2020 base dividend.”

-Dominion Energy now expects to target an approximately 65 percent payout ratio.
+Dominion Energy (NYSE: D) now expects to target an approximately 65 percent payout ratio.
 After the sale of its gas storage and transmission business to Berkshire Hathaway.

-This new payout ratio implies a 2021 dividend payment of around $2.50 per share.
-The … annual dividend reflects the absence of income from the divested natural gas assets and a revision to the company’s target payout ratio to align with best-in-class utility industry peers.
+According to the company, “the … annual dividend reflects the absence of income from the divested natural gas assets and a revision to the company’s target payout ratio to align with best-in-class utility industry peers”.

-Beginning in 2022, the company expects annual dividend-per-share increases of approximately 6 percent per year.
-This represents a significant increase from previous long-term dividend per-share growth guidance of 2.5 percent.
+Looking forward, the company expects annual dividend-per-share increases of approximately 6 percent per year.
+This represents a significant increase from the previous long-term dividend per-share growth guidance of 2.5 percent.

-The Kimberly Clark strategic plan states that future dividend growth will approximate earnings per share growth.
+The Kimberly Clark (NYSE: KMB) strategic plan states that future dividend growth will approximate earnings per share growth.

 American Electric Power communicates in its recent investor presentation materials that they expect earnings to grow 5-7% annually.
 And they intend to increase the dividend each year at a similar rate.

-According to a presentation from their 4th quarter of 2019 earnings release, ADP is targeting a 55% – 60% dividend payout ratio.
+According to their recent investor presentation, the payroll processing company, ADP is targeting a 55% – 60% dividend payout ratio.

-Emerson’s goal is to keep dividend payments less than or equal to 50% of free cash flow.
+Management’s goal is to make dividend payments to shareholders equating to approximately 37% of free cash flow.

-Duke Energy‘s stated objective is to increase the dividend 4-6% annually through 2023.
+Duke Energy (DUK) states its objective is to increase the dividend 4-6% annually through 2023.
 This corresponds directly with projected annual earnings growth.

-Norfolk Southern has a goal to payout 33% of accounting earnings in the form of dividends.
+Norfolk Southern (NYSE: NSC) has a goal to payout 33% of accounting earnings in the form of dividends.